 The Company incurred approximately \$1.2 million in financing and professional costs in connection with the arrangement and the closing of the Facility.
-These costs will be amortized to interest expense over the term of the Facility in the amount of approximately \$0.4 million per year for the first three years of the Facility, and less than \$0.1 million per year during the fourth and fifth years of the Facility.
+These costs will be amortized as a noncash charge to interest expense over the term of the Facility in an amount of approximately \$0.4 million per year for the first three years of the Facility, and less than \$0.1 million per year during the fourth and fifth years of the Facility.
 To the extent prepayments of the Term Loan are made or the size of the Facility is reduced, the Company may have to accelerate amortization of these deferred financing and professional costs.

-The weighted average interest rate that the Company currently pays on borrowings under the Facility is 5.12% per annum.
+The weighted average interest rate that the Company has paid on borrowings under the Facility during 2004 is 5.2% per annum.
 This reflects a combination of borrowings under both interest rate options described above, as well as a transaction in which the interest rate relating to \$10 million in principal value of debt was fixed at 5.12% through early July, 2004.
 These rates do not include amortization of debt financing and arrangement costs or mark-to-market adjustments for derivatives.
+Following the expiration in early July, 2004 of the fixed interest commitment referred to above, the Company estimates that its weighted average interest rate, now entirely on a floating basis, is currently approximately 4.6%.